-Fourth Milling Company (MC4) Inaugurates SAR 265 Million Al-Kharj Facility Expansion Under The Sponsorship Of Ministry Of Environment Water And Agriculture And GFSA
+Fourth Milling Company (MC4) Inaugurates SAR 265 million Al-Kharj Facility Expansion Under the Sponsorship of Ministry of Environment Water and Agriculture and GFSA

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Dammam, Saudi Arabia –December 2025: Fourth Milling Company (MC4), a leading flour production company in the Kingdom of Saudi Arabia, was honored to host His Excellency Eng.
+(MENAFN- ipexcellera) Dammam, Saudi Arabia – 04 December 2025: Fourth Milling Company (MC4), a leading flour production company in the Kingdom of Saudi Arabia, was honored to host His Excellency Eng.
 Abdulrahman Abdulmohsen AlFadley, the honorable minister from the Ministry of Environment Water and Agriculture, alongside His Excellency Eng.
-Ahmed Bin Abdulaziz Alfares, the President of the General Food Security Authority (GFSA) for a groundbreaking ceremony at its Al-Kharj production facility to inaugurate the commencement of civil works for the Company's SAR 265 million expansion project.
+Ahmed Bin Abdulaziz Alfares, the President of the General Food Security Authority (GFSA) for a groundbreaking ceremony at its Al-Kharj production facility to inaugurate the commencement of civil works for the Company’s SAR 265 million expansion project.

 Legal Disclaimer: